GaiverK/Java-HomeWork/README.md

 # Java-HomeWork
-All homeworks from the Hillel
+All homeworks from the Hillel school